 - a habitat filled with native perennials, trees, shrubs, and vines that provide nectar attractive to hummingbirds from spring thru fall!

-A number of native plant sales and reputable nurseries are gearing up for 2022.
+A number of native plant sales and reputable nurseries are gearing up for 2023.
 Be sure to support them.
-Here is my post: “Some Sources of Native Plants in 2022“.
+Here is my post: “Some Sources of Native Plants: 2023“.

 All About Ruby-Throated Hummingbirds